-- T4.1: If two lines cut by a transversal have a pair of congruent alternate interior angles, then the two lines are parallel. - Corollary 1: Two lines perpendicular to the same line are parallel.
-Hence the perpendicular dropped from a point P not on line l to l is unique. - Corollary 2: If l is any line and P is any point not on l, there exists at least one line m through P parallel to l. - T4.2 (Exterior Angle Theorem): An exterior angle of a triangle is greater than either remote interior angle. - T4.3 (see text for details): There is a unique way of assigning a degree measure to each angle, and, given a segment OI, called a unit segment, there is a unique way of assigning a length to each segment AB that satisfy our standard uses of angle and length. - Corollary 1: The sum of the degree measures of any two angles of a triangle is less than 180°. - Corollary 2: If A, B, and C are three noncollinear points, then $\overline{AC} < \overline{AB} + \overline{BC}$. - T4.4 (Saccheri-Legendre): The sum of the degree measures of the three angles in any triangle is less than or equal to 180°. - Corollary 1: The sum of the degree measures of two angles in a triangle is less than or equal to the degree measure of their remote exterior angle. - Corollary 2: The sum of the degree measures of the angles in any convex quadrilateral is at most 360° (note: quadrilateral $\Box ABCD$ is convex if it has a pair of opposite sides such that each is contained in a half-plane bounded by the other.) - P4.1 (SAA): Given $AC \cong DF$, $\not A \cong \not D$, and $\not B \cong \not E$.
-Then $\triangle ABC \cong \triangle DEF$. - P4.2: Two right triangles are congruent if the hypotenuse and leg of one are congruent respectively to the hypotenuse and a leg of the other. - P4.3: Every segment has a unique midpoint.
+- T4.1 Proof in 3rd Ed.: If two lines cut by a transversal have a pair of congruent alternate interior angles, then the two lines are parallel. - Corollary 1 Proof in 3rd Ed.: Two lines perpendicular to the same line are parallel.
+Hence the perpendicular dropped from a point P not on line l to l is unique. - Corollary 2 Proof in 3rd Ed.: If l is any line and P is any point not on l, there exists at least one line m through P parallel to l. - T4.2 (Exterior Angle Theorem) Proof in 3rd Ed.: An exterior angle of a triangle is greater than either remote interior angle. - P4.1 (SAA): Given $AC \cong DF$ , $\not A \cong \not D$ , and $\not B \cong \not E$ .
+Then $\triangle ABC \cong \triangle DEF$ . - P4.2: Two right triangles are congruent if the hypotenuse and leg of one are congruent respectively to the hypotenuse and a leg of the other. - P4.3: Every segment has a unique midpoint.